usdigitalresponse/fresh-approach-mapping/README.md

 `https://docs.google.com/spreadsheets/d/1bboLpsDu0I8MkYON5ri39arQlW8HkN-kqbnL7oRq3C4/edit#gid=0`

 To create your own food distribution map with your own data, go to File, select `Make a Copy` of the spreadsheet, and start filling in your own locations, distributions and purchases.

+Finally, if you need any help getting up and running, please reach out to `@higgyCodes` on Github or Twitter.